PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Family
     - Family dropdown.
     - Shows all families of the application in alphabetical sorted.
-    - Archived family is not availble.
+    - Archived family is not available.
     - For `Meeting/notes` task, current family is prefilled and doesn't allowed to change it
     - For `Trade log` task, the selected trade log family is pre-filled and doesn't allow to change it.
     - For `Multi-step` template, if custom frequency template is selected, family name is shown prefilled.
+      - It doesn't show prefilled for Entity Task, Meeting/Notes or Tradelogs task.
 - Legal Entities
     - Default it is a disabled field.
 It is enabled once the Family is selected.
     - On hover, shows tooltip message.